MultiTenancyServer/MultiTenancyServer/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/6by9bawg017k26tl/branch/master?svg=true)](https://ci.appveyor.com/project/krispenner/multitenancyserver/branch/master)
 # MultiTenancyServer

 MultiTenancyServer aims to be a lightweight package for adding multi-tenancy support to any codebase easily.
 It is heavily influenced from the design of ASP.NET Core Identity.
-You can add multi-tenancy support to your model without adding any tenant partition key properties to any classes/entities.
-Using ASP.NET Core, the current tenant is retrieved from a custom domain name, sub-domain, partial hostname, HTTP request header, child or partial URL path, query string parameter, authenticated user claim, or a custom implementation.
-Using Entity Framework Core, tenant partition keys are added as shadow properties (or optionally concrete properties) and enforced through global query filters.
+You can add multi-tenancy support to your model without adding any tenant key properties to any classes or entities.
+Using ASP.NET Core, the current tenant can be retrieved by a custom domain name, sub-domain, partial hostname, HTTP request header, child or partial URL path, query string parameter, authenticated user claim, or a custom request parser implementation.
+Using Entity Framework Core, tenant keys are added as shadow properties (or optionally concrete properties) and enforced through global query filters, all configurable options can be set from a default or  per entity.
 The below example shows how to use MultiTenancyServer with ASP.NET Core Identity and IdentityServer4 together, if you only need one remove the other or use this as a base for your own requirements.

 ## Define Model
 Define your own tenant model, or inherit from TenancyTenant, or just use TenancyTenant as is.
 In this example we will inherit from TenancyTenant.